luizgamedev/luizgamedev.github.io/portifolio/index.md

   creditlink: https://www.facebook.com/luizsantosphotos
 ---

 If you're interested in talking to me about it, please feel free to send me an <a href="mailto:luiz@kaze.io">email</a>.
-Some of my work includes (but not limits to) :
+Some of my work includes (but it is not limited to) :

 ## Professional Experience:

 If you want to take a look at my LinkedIn just click <a href="http://bit.ly/LSantosLinkedInEN"> here</a>.
 My personal CV is also hosted <a href="http://bit.ly/LuizCV18"> here</a>.

+## Abilities
+* Agile Methodology
+* Risk Analysis
+* Task Estimations
+* Leadership

 ## Personal/GameDev Projects: